cdinger/rasql/README.md

 ### Naming relations

-It's a good practice to name all relations—especially when you have a lot of them working together.
+As [a smart guy](https://www.cs.umn.edu/people/john-v-carlis) says in his [awesome book](http://amzn.to/2fXotpl), **it's a good practice to name all relations**—especially when you have a lot of them working together.
 Name a relation by passing it into `defrelation`, just like you would with a table name.
 From the previous example, it'd be better to name the resulting relation something like `person-with-name`:

 ```clojure
 (defrelation person :ps_person)